TRPM8: Cross-desensitization

 Cliff et al., 1994, performed a study to discover more about the properties of the menthol receptor and whether menthol had the ability to cross-desensitize with other chemical irritant receptors.
 Capsaicin was known to cross-desensitize with other irritant agonists, where the same information was not known about menthol.
 The study involved subjects swishing either menthol or capsaicin for an extended time at regular intervals.
 There were three significant conclusions about cross-desensitizing: 1) Both chemicals self-desensitize, 2) menthol receptors can desensitize in response to capsaicin, and, most novelly, 3) capsaicin receptors are sensitized in response to menthol.

 Ligands

 Agonists

 In a search for compounds that activated the TRPM8 cold receptor, compounds that produce a cooling-sensation were sought out from the fragrance industries.
 Of 70 relevant compounds, the following 10 produced the associated [Ca2+]-increase response in mTRPM8-transfected HEK293 cells used to identify agonists.
-Experimentally identified and commonly utilized agonists of the menthol receptor include linalool, geraniol, hydroxy-citronellal, icilin, WS-12, Frescolat MGA, Frescolat ML, PMD 38, Coolact P, M8-Ag and Cooling Agent 10.
+Experimentally identified and commonly utilized agonists of the menthol receptor include linalool, geraniol, hydroxy-citronellal, icilin, WS-12/Acoltremon, WS-23, Frescolat MGA, Frescolat ML, PMD 38, Coolact P, M8-Ag and Cooling Agent 10.
 Traditionally used agonists include menthol and borneol.